00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 - Your current token (**$PST** or **$mPST**) is **burned**, and the corresponding token is **minted**.
 - **Switching to Maxi**: Forgoes base APY for a higher amount of Huma rewards.
-- **Switching to Classic**: Captures base APY with a lower amount of Huma Feathers.
+- **Switching to Classic**: Captures base APY with a lower amount of Huma rewards.

-**Lockup status remains unchanged.**

-You can switch at any time, as often as you'd like.
+**Lockup status remains unchanged.** You can switch at any time, as often as you'd like.
 There is **currently no fee** for switching (gas fees apply), but this may change in the future.

 ## Can $PST be used in other DeFi protocols?